 This simple recipe for thick and chewy gluten free oatmeal cookies is crispy around the edges, soft and chewy the rest of the way through.
 In other words, perfect.

-But, in the United States, there are certified gluten free oats and they’re grown on dedicated fields, and processed to carefully avoid any contamination.
-I even buy certified gluten free oats at my local Trader Joe’s.
-You can’t beat it!
-For a complete discussion of how oats are a gluten free grain, please see this post.
+In the United States, there are certified gluten free oats that are grown on dedicated fields, and processed to carefully avoid any contamination.
+I even buy certified gluten free oats at my local Trader Joe’s for a great price.

-This recipe for thick and chewy gluten free oatmeal cookies has been a family favorite of mine, in one form or another, for about 15 years.
-Since we’ve only been gluten free for the past 12 years (!), I started out making this recipe with gluten.
+It’s worth sourcing the proper oats just to make this recipe for thick and chewy gluten free oatmeal cookies.
+It’s been a family favorite of mine, in one form or another, for about 20 years (with gluten, at first!).

-The cookie dough is rather thick, and I prefer to chill it before baking the cookies.
-It ensures a thick and chewy cookie, that is crisp only around the very edges.
+Although the cookie dough is so thick, I prefer to chill it before baking the cookies.
+That ensures the proper texture every time.

 You can make it without chilling the dough, though.
 The cookies will simply spread a bit more, so they won’t be quite as thick.
 But they’ll still be delicious.